HerlufFraDiku/fasto-language/README.md

 # Fasto-language
-Adds support for the fasto language.
+Adds syntax highlighting of fasto in Atom.
+Enjoy :+1: